Wumpf/VSSolutionColor/Readme.md

 # SolutionColor
-Visual Studio extension for title bar colors per solution.
-Useful if you often work with multiple Visual Studio instances (especially when they all pointing and different versions of the same project).
+Small Visual Studio extension that allows to choose a different title bar color for each solution.
+Useful if you often work with multiple Visual Studio instances simultaneously.

 ![Screenshot](SolutionColor/screenshot.png?raw=true)